- Competitive Analysis

-By understanding the true intent behind what she said, I figured out how to respond with the answer my mother wanted.
-Want to know who else has gotten really good at reading between the lines and giving you the answers you want to hear?
+By reading between the lines and understanding the true intent behind what she said, I figured out how to give the answer she wanted.
+Know who else is good at reading between the lines and giving you the answers you want to hear?

 Yes, Google is a master at interpreting what you really want (or your commercial intent).
 If you understand a user’s search intent, you can tailor the content on your website to provide the exact answers Google and searchers are looking for.

 Stay with me, and I’ll break down what commercial intent and search intent SEO are, plus how you can use that knowledge (as well as publicly available information from Google) to rank your content higher in search results and boost traffic to your website.